bodharth10/R-Cran-Indexer/README.md

 ### Code:

-The code is developed by following basic ruby OOP and SOLID priciples explained below :
+The code is developed by following basic Ruby OOP and SOLID priciples explained below :

 Single Responsibility Principle (SRP):
 Each class has a single responsibility, making it easy to maintain and test.